 Any product developer knows that misunderstandings during scoping can lead to headaches in the steps that follow.
 That’s the thing about visual communication: it helps avoid problems from the start.
 When your team is using self-contained boxes to break down complex ideas into simple steps, it’s much harder to mess up along the way.
 Think of storyboards as the building blocks of product development.
 They help ensure each step of the process is solid, clear, and communicable.

-Without storyboards, it’s easy to make mistakes, spend too much time or money on sprint planning, and generally frustrate the people you’re working with.
-But if you use them early on and scope effectively, you’ll take less time to market and be far more successful in meeting your client’s expectations.
+Without UX storyboarding, it’s easy to make mistakes, spend too much time or money on sprint planning, and generally frustrate the people you’re working with.
+But if you use UX storyboarding early enough and scope effectively, you’ll take less time to market and be far more successful in meeting your client’s expectations.

-When using storyboards, be as honest as possible.
+When employing UX storyboarding techniques, be as honest as possible.
 Keep the copy realistic.
 Think of a basic shape you want the product to have, and make a sketch of it.
 Draw out the entire user experience, from the customer seeing an ad to clicking it, going through on-boarding, having an issue, and contacting customer support.
 This helps put your product to the test early on and gives you a realistic idea of what the user experience will be like.

 Let’s say you’d like to build an app with educational content for kids, but you’re having trouble deciding whether to develop the web or mobile version first.
-Just sketch out your most likely use cases: at home with guests, on a road trip, or in the waiting room at the dentist’s office.
+When faced with such a problem you can use UX storyboarding to sketch out your most likely use cases: at home with guests, on a road trip, or in the waiting room at the dentist’s office.
 A storyboard will help you visualize the most fitting solution quickly and effectively.

 Storyboard for success

-Product development teams everywhere are turning to storyboards these days, in a huge variety of environments and applications.
+Product development teams everywhere are turning to techniques like UX storyboarding these days, in a huge variety of environments and applications.
 Mooncascade recently participated in a hackathon held by the Estonian government, and we used it throughout the competition with great results.

 Whether you’re testing out a prototype, developing UX, or building your first iteration of a product, storyboards will make your thinking clearer, your ideas stronger, and your solutions more reliable.
 They’ll also improve communication between teams and turn your company workflow to gold.
 So give them a try at your next product development meeting.
 You can thank me later!